apache/pulsar/site/docs/latest/cookbooks/compaction.md

 How often you trigger compaction will vary widely based on the use case.
 If you want a compacted topic to be extremely speedy on read, then you should run compaction fairly frequently.

-{% include admonition.html type="warning" title="No automatic compaction" content="All topic compaction in Pulsar is manual." %}
+{% include admonition.html type="warning" title="No automatic compaction" content="Currently, all topic compaction in Pulsar must be initialized manually." %}

 ## Which messages get compacted?